Suraj-Ganga/Arduino/README.md

 ----------------------

   1. Connect to the Arduino UNO via the USB port.

-  2. Upload the code to the Arduino UNO.
-      a) Open the Arduino IDE application that was downloaded in Step 1.
+  2. Open the Arduino IDE application.
-      b) Within the Arduino IDE, select navigate to the file that was downloaded from the link in Step 2 and open it.
+  3. Within the Arduino IDE, navigate to the downloaded code file and open it.
-      c) Select the port your Arduino is connected to from the menu at the top.
+  4. Select the port your Arduino is connected to from the menu at the top.
-      d) Upload the code to your Ardunio UNO using the upload button at the top left.
+  5. Upload the code to your Ardunio UNO using the upload button at the top left.